pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

 > **Note:**
 >
-> You cannot dynamically change the storage class of a running TiDB cluster.
-You can create a new cluster for testing.
+> You cannot dynamically change StorageClass for a running TiDB cluster.
+For testing purposes, create a new TiDB cluster with the desired StorageClass.
 >
-> During the GKE upgrade, [data in the local storage will be lost](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/local-ssd) due to the node reconstruction.
-When the node reconstruction occurs, you need to migrate data in TiKV.
-If you do not want to migrate data, it is recommended not to use the local disk in the production environment.
+> GKE upgrade might cause node reconstruction.
+In such cases, [data in the local storage might be lost](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/local-ssd).
+To avoid data loss, you need to back up TiKV data before node reconstruction.
+It is thus not recommended to use local disks in the production environment.

 1. Create a node pool with local storage for TiKV: